WEB_Global_Banner

 *if Step 1 was taken after Feb 2022 then a PASS on the first attempt is required.

-We may occasionally consider candidates who fall outside of the above test score ranges in the presence of other favorable attributes that may make them a good fit for our program.
+We may consider candidates who fall outside of the above test score ranges in the presence of other favorable attributes that may make them a good fit for our program.

 • Leadership skills